 In this-best selling trilogy, Chicago is transformed into a dystopian society.
 The first book in the series follows 16-year-old Beatrice Prior as she learns to survive a world divided into factions and choose between her family and who she really is.

 Chicago landmarks figure prominently into the action throughout the book.
 Readers can spot references to the Willis Tower, Cloud Gate (better known as “The Bean”), and Lake Michigan.
-One of the more harrowing scenes takes place on Navy Pier’s Centennial Wheel (600 E. Grand Ave.), which Beatrice scales during a game of capture the flag.
+One of the more harrowing scenes takes place on Navy Pier’s Centennial Wheel, which Beatrice scales during a game of capture the flag.

 By Rebecca Makkai